-As you Flatsome WordPress theme comes included with Contact Form 7, you may notice the following error very often after submitting form.
+As your Flatsome WordPress theme comes included with Contact Form 7, you may notice the following error very often after submitting the form.

-You might be thinking why I’ll use SMTP server while there is built-in PHP mail function, right?
+You might be thinking why I’ll use an SMTP server while there is a built-in PHP mail function, right?

-PHP mail function doesn’t work for various reasons. like hosting many of WordPress hosting provider limit the usage of this for preventing abuse and spam.
+PHP mail function doesn’t work for various reasons such as many WordPress hosting providers limiting the usage of this for preventing abuse and spam.

-Especially, popular mail providers have a strong spam filter enabled which check and monitor if those are sent from the authentic mail server or not.
+Popular mail providers have a strong spam filter enabled which check and monitors if those are sent from the authentic mail server or not.
 Comparatively, WordPress default mail emails sometimes fail to check it.
 Consequently, either email drops or ends up in the spam folder.

 How To Setup WordPress SMTP Server To Sending Emails

-As you handle emails to get send for WooCommerce order notification, reset passwords, user registration, and contact form submissions.
+As you handle emails to get sent for WooCommerce order notification, reset passwords, user registration, and contact form submissions.
 Your use Gmail SMTP service.
-It can easily use it to send out emails from Your WooCommerce WordPress website.
+It can easily use to send out emails from Your WooCommerce WordPress website.

-And connect Your WordPress website with Gmail SMTP.
+To connect your WordPress website with Gmail SMTP.
 You have to install PostSMTP Mailer/Email Log aka PostMan plugin.
 So, let get’s started.

 Step 2: Activate Post SMTP Plugin

-When plugin installation and activation is completed, a message will appear in the Dashboard to configure Post SMTP plugin.
+When plugin installation and activation are completed, a message will appear in the Dashboard to configure Post SMTP plugin.
 Click on Settings.

 Or find the settings link underneath the plugin link.